 All students will have important decisions to make regarding their future during their time at Carmel.
 The College is committed to providing support in order to help students make these decisions.
 Read more about Careers Guidance

-Carmel College offers a High Achievers Programme designed to offer specific support to those students who achieve mostly As and A*s at GCSE.
+Carmel offers a High Achievers' Programme designed to offer specific support to those students who achieve mostly 7s at GCSE.
 The Programme includes, amongst other things, specially designed tutorials and visits to Oxford and Cambridge.
-Read more about the High Achievers programme
+Read more about the High Achievers' Programme

 All students study full-time at Carmel.
-The college day starts at 8.50am and ends at 4.05pm with a break in the morning and an hour for lunch.
-As well as their chosen subjects, students will take part in an enrichment activity once a week.
-They will also have free study periods and will attend sessions with their Personal Achievement Tutor.
+The college day starts at 9am and ends at 4.05pm with a break in the morning and an hour for lunch.
+Alongside their chosen subjects, students can choose from a wide range of enrichment activities or join one of the Clubs or Societies that help prepare for specific careers.
+Students will also have free study periods and will attend sessions with their Personal Achievement Tutor.
+To see an example of a timetable click here